mienaikoe/ziyu/Chapters/1-3-Chapter3.md

   "There we go.
 Now lets get you ready."

-  I took a soft linen blanket from the wall and I paused a moment to remember when Jes and I used to ride a younger Laen-Laen along the foggy coastline in the mornings.
+  I took a soft linen blanket from the wall and paused a moment to remember when Jes and I used to ride a younger Laen-Laen along the foggy coastline in the mornings.
 The three of us would play hide and seek on a wide open beach and just get lost shouting to each other in the gray abyss until the fog lifted.

   *Not the time for memories*.
 I snapped out and hopped on while rushing to the front gate where Jes was waiting for me.